thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         Our cruises are fun and suitable for all ages.
       title: Things to see and do on your charter
-    - dropdownContent: |-
-        * Hat
-        * Sunglasses
-        * Swimwear
-        * Towel
-        * Jacket on cooler days
-        * Camera
-        * Shoes that are easy to slip off
-        * Food and drinks if you wish to BYO
-      title: What to Bring
     - dropdownContent: >-
         Dependent on the length of your charter there are other optional destinations including;